gavinoliver-prog/coding-refresher-work/README.md

 # coding-refresher-work
-General repo for coding refreshers  / muscle memory building

-More management = less time to code & more time to forget.

-This is a basic repo to house scripts or notebooks to help retain or retrain basic coding muscle memory.
+I created this repo to provide a structured short series  notebooks to help retain or retrain basic coding muscle memory in both R and Python.

 The repository contains a collection of progressive notebooks designed to refresh and rebuild practical programming skills for computational biology and bioinformatics workflows.
 The materials are organized as hands-on exercises that move from language fundamentals to data analysis and basic machine learning concepts using small biological examples.

-The goal is to provide a structured path from **basic scripting → reproducible analysis → introductory machine learning workflows**, with examples grounded in typical bioinformatics tasks.
+The goal is to provide a structured path from **basic scripting through reproducible analysis and introductory machine learning workflows**, with examples grounded in typical/classical bioinformatics tasks.

 ---